-Until further notice, one visitor per day is allowed in our Inpatient Nursing Units and Intensive Care Unit (ICU) allow two visitors, per patient from 10 am – 8 pm.
+Inpatient Nursing Units and the Intensive Care Unit (ICU) allow two visitors, per patient from 10 am – 8 pm.
 We encourage family and friends to continue to call, use FaceTime, Zoom, or Skype, or send email notes through our ePatient Notes service.

 Details of current hospital visitation include:

-- Outpatient Procedures – One adult screened negative, masked visitor may accompany the patient to the pre-surgery waiting room until the patient is called to the Pre-op area.
+- Outpatient Procedures – Two adult screened negative, masked visitors may accompany the patient to the pre-surgery waiting room until the patient is called to the Pre-op area.
 To maintain appropriate distancing in the waiting room, visitors are required to wait offsite during the procedure.
 Patients should come prepared to give the Pre-op nurse the name and phone number of the visitor who is their designated ride home.

 - Inpatient Procedures – Two adult screened negative, masked visitors may wait in the pre-surgery waiting room until the patient is called to the Pre-op area, at which time the visitors will be required to leave the facility.
 Physicians will contact the designated person when procedures are complete.

-- ER – One adult screened negative, masked visitor may accompany the patient.
+- ER – Two adult screened negative, masked visitors may accompany the patient.

 Individuals will be prohibited from entering the hospital if they: